 I pay child support to my first ex now.
 How will that affect my payments for this divorce?

 In general, states treat the children from a previous marriage as primary considerations when one has children by two or more women.
 This does not relieve him of responsibility, however.
 He will pay a somewhat smaller percentage than one with only one family, but he will be required to pay.
 An on-line child support calculator should answer the how much question.

 I've lost my job, and my ex has agreed to take lower child support payments until I get another job.
 Can this come back to haunt me?

 Maybe.
 This works especially when you are paying your ex directly.
 Get an agreement in writing from her that she will accept less and that she won't come back later for the remainder.
-There can be a period of less cooperation in the future, and your ex might claim you owe the difference.
+There might be a period of less cooperation in the future, and your ex may claim you owe the difference.
 If you are required to pay via the court or through your state enforcement unit, an agreement in writing may not satisfy them, and they can demand the original higher amount.
 You may have to get court approval in that case.

 If one of us remarries, how does that affect child support?